lutfi238/mywebproject/README.md

 # hello-world
-Hello World repository for git tutorial
+Hello World repository for git tutorials
 This is an example repository for the Git tutoial on https://www.w3schools.com

 This repository is built step by step in the tutorial .